awslabs/graphstorm/docs/source/graph-construction/gs-processing/gspartition/index.rst

 Running partition jobs on AWS Infra
 ===================================

-GraphStorm Distributed Data Partition (GSPartition) allows you to do distributed partition on preprocessed graph data prepared by :ref:`GSProcessing<gsprocessing_prerequisites_index>`.
+GraphStorm Distributed Data Partition (GSPartition) allows users to do distributed partition on preprocessed graph data prepared by :ref:`GSProcessing<gsprocessing_prerequisites_index>`.
 To enable distributed training, the preprocessed input data must be converted to a partitioned graph representation.
 GSPartition allows user to handle massive graph data in distributed clusters on AWS.
 GSPartition is built on top of the dgl `distributed graph partitioning pipeline <https://docs.dgl.ai/en/latest/guide/distributed-preprocessing.html#distributed-graph-partitioning-pipeline>`_.